FedericoRessi/pythoncourse/docs/getting_started.md

 a personal computer with installed a Web browser and an Internet connection active.

-To access to this course you also have to install GIT, Bash, Python and some python packages.
+To access to this course you also have to install Git, Bash, Python and some python packages.
 Please follow following steps in the given order.

 ## Step 1: create a personal account on GitHub